LYSmileLion/apisix/docs/en/latest/getting-started.md

 ### Prefixing a Route

-When you want to add a prefix to your Route but don't want to use the `Host` header, you can use the `proxy-rewrite` Plugin.
+Now, suppose you want to add a prefix to a route (e.g. samplePrefix) and don't want to use the `host` header, then you can use the `proxy-rewrite` plugin to do so.

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/routes/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '